Depression and sleep problems are closely linked, but the direction of the two isn’t always clear.

 Oversleeping disrupts your usual sleep-wake cycle

 Sleeping too little or too much can confuse the cells that send these signals, leaving your body uncertain how to respond.
-Should you wake up and feel energized?
-Or is more sleep the answer?

-Consequently, you might wake up exhausted and lethargic, or feel ready for bed just a few hours after getting up.
+Consequently, you might wake up exhausted and lethargic or feel ready for bed just a few hours after getting up.
 Over time, an inconsistent sleep-wake schedule can make it difficult to get the sleep you need — even when you aim for just the right amount.

 You have a sleep disorder